sam452/ncstl/wp-content/plugins/wordpress-access-control/readme.txt

 4. The widget options for making widgets visible only to members/non-members

 == Changelog ==

+= 3.1.4 - August 30, 2012 =

+* Added not/or keywords to the role option of the members shortcode, syntax: [members role="not:guest,banned"][/members] and [members role="or:editor,author,contributor"] (Thanks to Dave Amphlett for the idea)

+= 3.1.3 - August 30, 2012 =

+* Fixed a PHP warning about load_plugin_textdomain using a deprecated argument
+* Fixed a PHP error if no nav menu is set
+* Added a role option to the members shortcode (Use like [members role="administrator"][/members])

 = 3.1.2 - December 7, 2011 =